-Marek is a surname of Polish origin, particularly common in the United Kingdom among those of Polish descent.
-The surname is derived from the given name Marek, a variant of the name Mark, which has Latin origins meaning "warlike" or "dedicated to Mars", the Roman god of war.
+Marek is a surname of Polish origin, derived from the given name Marek, the Polish form of Marcus.
+Marcus is a Latin name meaning “warlike” or “dedicated to Mars”, the Roman god of warfare.
+Consequently, the surname Marek can be interpreted to denote a descendant of or son of Marcus.

 Male